aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ppsm-to-xltx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPSM to XLTX</h2>

+Python developers often need to convert PPSM files to XLTX format for various reasons.
+PPSM files are PowerPoint Slide Show files, which are used to store presentations created in Microsoft PowerPoint.
+XLTX files are Microsoft Excel Open XML Spreadsheet files, which are used to store data in tabular form.
+Converting PPSM to XLTX allows developers to access the data stored in the PPSM file in a tabular form, which can be used for further analysis and manipulation.

+<h2>How Aspose.Total Helps for PPSM to XLTX Conversion</h2>
-For a Python developer, who is trying to add a PPSM to XLTX conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including PPSM and XLTX files.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPSM file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can be used to automate the conversion process of PPSM to XLTX.
+It is a full package of various APIs dealing with different file formats including PPSM and XLTX files.
+The conversion process is mainly in two steps.
+Firstly, Aspose.Slides for Python via .NET API is used to convert the PPSM file to HTML.
+After that, Excel Python API Aspose.Cells for Python via .NET is used to save the created HTML into the desired Microsoft Excel format.
+This process is simple and efficient and can be used to quickly convert PPSM to XLTX files.

 {{% /blocks/products/pf/feature-page-summary %}}